PEOPLE IN HISTORY WARS, BATTLES AND REVOLUTIONS MAP ARCHIVE FAMOUS SPEECHES

 SOURCE TEXT SOURCE DOCUMENTS HISTORY DICTIONARY TIMELINES ARCHAEOLOGICAL RECORDS

-HOME - HISTORY NOTES - FELIPE ÁNGELES
+HOME - PEOPLE IN HISTORY A-Z - FELIPE ÁNGELES

 Felipe Ángeles 1869-1919